-The ever-increasing demand for higher performance, new functionality, and flexibility has given rise to radical new designs for networking infrastructure, that not only unleash exciting new opportunities, but also challenge conventional wisdom.
-The goal of this course is to introduce students to such recent research and industrial advancements in networking.
-In each lecture, we will discuss one or two recent papers that propose (or use) unconventional new designs for network stack, network interface cards, or switches.
-The papers are systems oriented, focusing on practical challenges associated with designing and implementing such network systems, and cover latest topics such as programmable switches, kernel-bypass networking, RDMA, and smart NICs.
-Prerequisites : ECE/CS 438 (Communication Networks).
+The ever-increasing demand for better performance, more functionality, and flexibility has given rise to radical new designs for networking infrastructure, that not only unleash exciting new opportunities, but also challenge conventional wisdom.
+This course aims to cover these recent advancements in networking research and industry.
+In each lecture, we will discuss one or two recent papers that propose, or use, unconventional new designs for network stack, network interface cards, or switches.
+Specific topics include programmable switches, kernel-bypass networking, RDMA, and smart NICs.